 Will the junior high have standardized dress next year?

-After reviewing the survey that was sent out by SISD it has been determined that SJH will align its dress code with the other schools in the district.
+SJH will continue to align its dress code with the other schools in the district.
 The dress code will be published in the student handbook.

 What STAAR tests are given to 6th grade students?